What really is 'Chhatra Janata'?

 Naveeda Khan

 On August 5, 2024, Sheikh Hasina boarded a helicopter with her sister Sheikh Rehana and left Bangladesh as people, urged by students, poured into the streets of Dhaka.
-Army chief General Waker-uz-Zaman—who was demurred in the face of her insistence that the army teach the students a lesson—presided over her resignation.
-He declared that the army was with the people and urged the jubilant crowd to calm down while his men stood aside.
-People swept through Hasina’s house, walking away with fishes from her aquarium, chicken from her coop, and even her exercise machine, among many other objects.
+General Waker-uz Zaman, the chief of army, demurred in the face of her insistence that the army teach the students a lesson, presided over her resignation, and escorted her onto the helicopter that took her part of the way out of Bangladesh to India.
+He declared that the army was with the people and urged calm off the jubilant crowd while his men stood aside as people swept through Hasina’s house walking away with fishes from her aquarium, chicken from her coop, even her exercise machine, among many other objects.

-Meanwhile, the student leaders of the quota movement announced that they would hold a press conference the evening of August 6, at which they would be revealing the group making up the advisory government.
+Meanwhile, the student leaders of the quota movement announced that they would hold a press conference the evening of August 6, at which they would be revealing the group that would make up the advisory government.
 There was a clear face off.
-For a short while, I had the sinking feeling that the army would do what it has done on other occasions, here as elsewhere in the world, which is to capture a moment of revolutionary potential.
-Instead, the Bangladesh Army held back from further pronouncements.
-It presumably also negotiated with the students, because at their press conference, in addition to declaring that the 84-year-old Muhammad Yunus, the founder of Grameen Bank and Nobel laureate, was to serve as chief advisor, the students named some of the same individuals initially assembled.
-This advisory government, entrusted with leading the country, now also included two students, Md Nahid Islam and Asif Mahmud Shojib Bhuyain, who were key figures in the movement.
-Mahfuz Alam, considered one of the “theorists” of the student movement, was later appointed a special advisor to Yunus.
+For a short while I had the sinking feeling that the army would do what it has done on other occasions, here as elsewhere in the world, which is to capture a moment of revolutionary potential.
+Instead, the Bangladesh army held back from further pronouncements.
+It presumably also negotiated with the students because at their press conference, in addition to declaring that the 84-year-old Muhammad Yunus, the founder of Grameen Bank and Bangladesh’s Nobel Peace Prize Laureate, was to serve as chief advisor, the students named some of the same individuals initially assembled.
+This advisory government entrusted with leading the country now also included two students, Md Nahid Islam and Asif Mahmud Shojib Bhuiyan, who were key figures in the quota reform movement.
+Mahfuz Abdullah, considered one of the “theorists” of the student movement, was later appointed a special advisor to Yunus.

-For a second time over the first two days of Bangladesh’s newest era, the students did something that interrupted the usual flow of events.
-Just as they stepped in to ebb looting, they inserted themselves into the formation of the government.
-These acts of interruption are important not only because of the principle in each—“thou shalt not steal” and “thou shalt not steal the people’s will”—but also because each time these acts disrupted the given scripts and created an opening, however small, for something different to emerge.
+For a second time over the course of the first two days of Bangladesh’s newest era the students did something that interrupted the usual flow of events.
+Just as they stepped in to ebb looting, they stepped in to insert themselves into the formation of government.
+These acts of interruption are important not only because of the principle in each, “thou shalt not steal,” “thou shalt not steal the people’s will,” but also because each time these acts disrupted the given scripts and created an opening, however small, for something different to emerge.
 We saw something similar happen when news of attacks on Hindu sites of worship was broadcast in the days following what is now being called “July’er Gono Obbhutthan” or the People’s Uprising of July, with students organising with their allies to stand before temples to protect them.

 Once the advisory government was established and publicised, in different interviews, members said, "We are bound to realise the will of the chhatra janata[literally ‘student people’].”
 This is an interesting phrase, as it can both mean the specific and bound constituency made up of students and can also be taken to imply an isomorphism between students and the people, students as the people or students for the people.
 In her 2021 Economic and Political Weekly article “Dhaka 1969”, in referring to the earlier moment in Bangladesh’s history, anthropologist Nusrat Sabina Chowdhury also remarks on this curious formulation.
 However, she treats the phrase as referring to two distinct entities, “students” and “people”, without implying any specific relation between them.
 But what if we were to speculate, what are students “as” or “for” the people?